KaranMunoth/Cortex_Analyst_Chatbot/README.md

 > 🔍 The `get_analyst_response` function handles all API calls to the Cortex Analyst service.

 ---
+## 🧠 Example Questions to Ask the Assistant

+- Compare actual vs forecasted revenue by month for 2024.
+- Show total profit by region and product line in descending order.
+- Which product lines had revenue below $5,000 in March 2024

 ## Step 6: Define the Semantic Model